 Considered the queen of the hill stations in Uttrakhand , Mussoorie Hill Station is indeed the pride of Uttarakhand.
 Mussoorie boasts of breathtaking scenic beauty as it is located amidst the rolling Himalayan ranges.

 Mussoorie Hill Station is a perfect spot for adventure seekers who are looking for an active holiday including paragliding, trekking, river rafting and mountaineering.
 You can stay in one of the leading hotels in Mussoorie and make the most of this splendid Mussoorie hill station.
+A Mussoorie hotels price list shows that it is very affordable, too.
 Places to visit in Mussoorie Hill Station include the Clock Tower, Lal Tibba, Kempty Falls, Landour Clock Tower and Cloud’s End.

 Chamba Hill Station